FPA’s ownership following the closure of the charity in May 2019

 Questions and answers about what’s happened to FPA

-If you have a question that's not answered here, you can contact us.
+If you have a question that’s not answered here, do get in touch.

 McCorquodale (Midlands) Ltd is a printing and distribution firm, based in Derby.
 We worked closely with the sexual health charity FPA for nearly 30 years.

-The sexual health charity FPA was placed into liquidation and ceased to operate on 15 May 2019.
+The sexual health charity FPA ceased to operate on 15 May 2019.

 We at McCorquodale wanted to see the charity’s important work continue and have purchased a number of assets from the trading arm of FPA.